[Iitate Village, Fukushima Prefecture] The most beautiful village blessed with nature, "Madaiina Village Iitate"

 However, in the 2011 Great East Japan Earthquake, which was an unprecedented disaster, Iitate Village was affected by the nuclear accident and the entire village was forced to evacuate

-over 900 people outside the village, prefecture, and even the country who hold a "Hometown Resident Card," proof of their support for Iitate Village, and all those connected to the village are moving forward together.
+More than 900 people, both outside the village, outside the prefecture, and even outside the country, possess a "Hometown Resident Certificate," a testament to their affection for Iitate Village, and all those involved with the village are moving forward together.

 What is "Madai," the symbol of Iitate Village?